tglucksmann/buybitcoinworldwide.github.io/_kb/bb_why_banks_are_scared_of_bitcoin.md

 - traditionalf
 weight: 6
 ---
 Banks today provide many services, such as holding money, securing money, making loans, and making payments.
-Because Bitcoin eliminates the need for these services, banks hate Bitcoin in the same way horse and buggy companies hated car companies.
+Because Bitcoin eliminates the need for these services, [banks hate Bitcoin](http://fortune.com/2014/11/20/why-banks-fear-bitcoin/) in the same way horse and buggy companies hated car companies.

-Satoshi Nakamoto, the creator of Bitcoin, [cited many of the problems with banks](http://satoshi.nakamotoinstitute.org/posts/p2pfoundation/1/#selection-33.0-33.479){:rel="nofollow"}:
+Satoshi Nakamoto, the creator of Bitcoin, [cited many of the problems with banks](http://satoshi.nakamotoinstitute.org/posts/p2pfoundation/1/#selection-33.0-33.479):

 > Banks must be trusted to hold our money and transfer it electronically, but they lend it out in waves of credit bubbles with barely a fraction in reserve.
 We have to trust them with our privacy, trust them not to let identity thieves drain our accounts.